OMIC-G/RSV/README.md

 In the _result.log_ generated you'll have the accession_id of each sample uploaded to GISAID.

-## Final report to the Health Authorities of Galicia, Spain
+## Final report to the Servizo Galego de Saúde (SERGAS), Galicia, Spain

-In this final step, an .xlsx file is created with the data requested by Saúde Pública, Servizo Galego de Saúde, Galicia, Spain.
+In this final step, an .xlsx file is created with the data requested by the Servizo Galego de Saúde (SERGAS), Galicia, Spain.
 Again, we use R to write the .xlsx file including:
 - accession_id numbers from the rsvCLI log
 - patient data and clade from the .ods from the LIS